HaozhouWang/postgres/contrib/diskquota/README.md

 This project is inspired by Heikki's pg_quota project (link: https://github.com/hlinnaka/pg_quota) and enhance it to support different kinds of DDL and DML which may change the disk usage of database objects.

 Diskquota is a soft limit of disk uages.
 It has some delay to detect the schemas or roles whose quota limit is exceeded.
-Here 'soft limit' support two kinds of encforcement:  Query loading data into out-of-quota schema/role will be forbidden before query is running.
+Here 'soft limit' supports two kinds of encforcement:  Query loading data into out-of-quota schema/role will be forbidden before query is running.
 Query loading data into schema/role with rooms will be cancelled when the quota limit is reached dynamically during the query is running.

 # Design
 Diskquota extension is based on background worker framework in Postgresql.